 Abuse of dominance (margin squeeze) proceeding - Greece

-Assimakis represents a major Greek mobile telephony company in abuse of dominance (margin squeeze) proceedings before the Hellenic Telecommunications and Post Commission (EETT).
+Assimakis successfully represented a major Greek mobile telephony company in abuse of dominance (margin squeeze) proceedings before the Hellenic Telecommunications and Post Commission (EETT).

 Investigations in the soft drinks and milk markets – Greece, Bulgaria, Cyprus, Romania

-Assimakis represented a major company active in the soft drinks and milk markets before the Greek, Bulgarian, Cypriot and Romanian authorities and courts.
+Assimakis represented a major company active in the soft drinks and milk markets before the Bulgarian, Croatian, Cypriot, Greek, Romanian and Slovenian authorities and courts.

 Assimakis has advised sovereign and corporate clients on the Eurozone crisis and on Euro-exit risks.